Completed K-theory and Equivariant Elliptic Cohomology: Introduction

-\textit{Disclaimers}: All groupoids considered in this paper are \textit{local quotient} groupoids, i.e. topological groupoids $\mathbf{X}=(X_{1}\rightrightarrows X_{0})$ for which there exists a countable open cover $\{U_{\alpha}\}$ of the coarse moduli space $[X]$ such that the full subgroupoid associated to each $U_{\alpha}$ is weakly equivalent to a quotient $M:G$ of a Hausdorff space $M$ by a compact Lie group $G$.
-I make the further simplifying assumption that $G$ acts with \textit{locally contractible slices}: each $m\in M$ has a closed $G$-neighborhood of the form $G\times_{G_{m}}D_{m}$ where $G_{m}$ is the stabilizer and $D_{m}$ is $G_{m}$-contractible.
+\begin{defn} A topological groupoid $\mathbf{X}=(X_{1}\rightrightarrows X_{0})$ is called a \textit{local quotient} groupoid if there exists a countable open cover $\{U_{\alpha}\}$ of the coarse quotient $[\mathbf{X}]$ such that the full subgroupoid associated to each $U_{\alpha}$ is weakly equivalent (c.f.
+Definition \ref{localequiv}) to the quotient groupoid of a Hausdorff space $M$ by a compact Lie group $K$, denoted in this paper by $M/K$. \end{defn}